STA 199 - Introduction to Data Science and Statistical Thinking

 Regrade requests

 Regrade requests must be submitted on Gradescope within a week of when an assignment is returned.
 Regrade requests will be considered if there was an error in the grade calculation or if you feel a correct answer was mistakenly marked as incorrect.
 Requests to dispute the number of points deducted for an incorrect response will not be considered.
-Note that by submitting a regrade request, the entire question will be graded which could potentially result in losing points.
+Note that submitting a regrade request will grade the entire question, which could potentially result in losing points.

-No grades will be changed after the project presentations.
+No grades will be changed after the final exam.

 Attendance policy